 2. Open Shelving Integration

 Consider integrating open shelving with your wainscoting.
 It’s a functional and stylish choice, perfect for displaying beautiful dishware or collectibles.
+Explore these stylish wainscoting ideas to elevate your kitchen island design.

 3. Modern Minimalism with Shiplap